JeffGiroux/ericom-cipa-compliance/README.md

 ## Introduction

-This code will create an example Internet Security Policy that follows [CIPA Compliance requirements](https://www.usac.org/e-rate/applicant-process/starting-services/cipa/) using [Ericom's ZTEdge platform](https://www.ericom.com).
+This code will create an example Internet Security Policy that follows [CIPA Compliance requirements](https://www.usac.org/e-rate/applicant-process/starting-services/cipa/) using the [Ericom Security platform](https://www.ericom.com).
 Ericom Web Security will perform filtering and protection.
 The [cipa_categories.csv](./cipa_categories.csv) file is used as an input file and can be modified with additional Ericom Web Security categories based on current CIPA requirements.

 *Note: The full category list can be seen in the Ericom tenant portal.
 You can also call the API endpoint.
 See [Ericom API](https://editor.swagger.io/?url=https://ztadmin.ericomcloud.net/api/v1/api-reference/specification.json) for more details.
 Reference endpoint /api/v1/policies/categories/names.*

 ## Requirements

 - Access to ZTAdmin portal
-- ZTEdge API key
+- Ericom Security API key
 - Python3

 ```
-git clone git clone https://github.com/JeffGiroux/ztedge-cipa-compliance.git
+git clone git clone https://github.com/JeffGiroux/ericom-cipa-compliance.git
-cd ztedge-cipa-compliance
+cd ericom-cipa-compliance
 pip3 install -r requirements.txt
 ```